electricimp/BG96_GPS/README.md

 **and paste it at the top of your device code**

 **IMPORTANT** This library has been released in alpha form to support early testers of impOS™ 43.
+Release notes for this version are [below](#release-notes).
 An exception will be thrown if this library is run on an earlier version of impOS.
 If you are working with impOS 42, use the version of this library in the [*master* branch](https://github.com/electricimp/BG96_GPS/tree/master).

 ## BG96 GPS Usage ##